PNF-Gomes/flutter_local_shutter/README.md

-Unfinished prototype of a shutter app with Flutter
+Prototype of a shutter app with Flutter